List of tourist attractions in Udaipur: City Palace

 City Palace, a 400-year-old palace, is located on the east bank of the Lake Pichola.
 It comprises a series of vilas, halls, gateways, courtyards, overlapping parations, terraces, corridors and gardens.
 Monuments like the Lake Palace, Jag Mandir, Jagdish Temple, Monsoon Palace, and Neemach Mata temple, are all in the vicinity of the palace complex.
 City palace was also used for shooting of movies like Octopussy and Goliyon Ki Raasleela Ram-Leela.
 A 1991 documentary film called Jag Mandir consists of footage of an elaborate theatrical performance for the Maharana Arvind Singh Mewar at the City Palace staged by André Heller.

-Bharatiya Lok Kala Mandal

-Bharatiya Lok Kala Mandal, a cultural institution, is engaged in studying folk art, culture, songs and festivals of various regions of India, including Rajasthan, Gujarat and Madhya Pradesh.
-It also aims at popularizing and propagating folk arts, folk dances and folk literature.